If you’re a fan of Fitbit and appreciate a sleek design, this feature-packed device is exactly what you’re after.

-Tracks calories burnt, heart rate, sleep, and exercise.
+Tracks calories burned, heart rate, sleep, and exercise.
 Built-in GPS also tracks workout pace and distance.
 Comes with over 20 exercise modes.
 Water-resistant up to 50 meters.
 Battery life of up to 7 days.

 May experience a bit of a learning curve with the setup process.